The honest conversation

 Accountability

-The honest version: AI is a capable assistant for well-defined tasks with clear answers.
-It is not a substitute for a professional who knows your business, catches what you didn't notice, and is accountable for the work.
+AI is a capable assistant for well-defined tasks with clear answers.
+It is not a substitute for a professional who knows your business, catches what you didn’t notice, and is accountable for the work.
+The business owners who get into trouble with AI-assisted accounting aren’t using it for the wrong reasons — they’re using it without knowing where the edges are.
+That’s the part that can cost tens of thousands of dollars.

 Some businesses may be a fit for a newer kind of platform.